slamora/brackets-wiki/Simple-"Hello-World"-extension.md

 Choose _Help > Show Extensions Folder_, save this file as ```extensions/user/HelloWorld/main.js```, then restart Brackets to see it in effect.

+Also, extension can define their own unit tests.
+See `unittests.js` at the bottom of this page.

 main.js
 ----